superU-ai/LLM-analytics/README.md

 1. Visit [analytics.superu.ai](https://analytics.superu.ai).
 2. Sign up for a free account or log in if you already have one.
+3. Create a new Project.
-3. Navigate to the API keys section.
+4. Navigate to the Settings > API keys section.
-4. Generate your Langfuse API keys.
+5. Generate your Langfuse API keys.

 ## Installation